3askaal/todo-server/README.md

 Small Todo App server made as a boilerplate.

-- GraphQL Apollo server with Typescript support
+- GraphQL Apollo server with Typescript
 - Mongoose (MongoDB) as database
 - Generates typescript types for use in server and [client](https://github.com/3askaal/todo-client)
 - Linting and formatting with ESLint and Prettier